 The mission of the Avalon-Carver Community Center is to care for the physical, mental and spiritual needs of individuals and families in south central Los Angeles whose lives have been severely disrupted by the use of alcohol and other addictive substances.
 It hopes to change the attitudes and negative behaviors of it’s clients for the purpose of returning them to productive and satisfying roles within the community.
 The Center hopes to effect these changes by offering a full range of direct and supportive services that will holistically address the needs of clients, their families and the community at large.

 For The Future

-Avalon-Carver Community Center is returning to it’s original purpose of providing a full array of services that will strengthen families, promote economic self -sufficiency and develop a strong sense of community.
+Avalon-Carver Community Center is unique persuasive speech topics returning to it’s original purpose of providing a full array of services that will strengthen families, promote economic self -sufficiency and develop a strong sense of community.

-Today, our community consists not only of people, but networks of providers, corporate sponsors, politicians, private foundations, public jurisdictions, HMOs and other managed care providers.
+Today, our community consists not only of people, but networks of providers, corporate sponsors, politicians, private foundations, public jurisdictions, HMOs essay on causes and effects of global warming and other managed care providers.

 The way we must do business has changed.
 We have to be able to receive assistance as it’s offered while remaining selfsufficient.

 We want to return to old values, make them work within present realities, and anticipate new challenges.